gitdataboxes/DATABOXES-DIY/UPGRADE-REPORT.md

 # Assessments

 ### Desktop/Laptop Assessment (May 2024)
-- The following table is a rough template for assessing Desktop/Laptop Computers by checking the status of 33 fundamental "component attributes"
+- The following table uses a simple YES/NO status check for assessing fundamental "component attributes"
-- Potential impact and recommended level of urgency listed for each component attribute
+- Each component attribute includes estimated potential impact (high,med,low) and recommended level of urgency (high,med,low)
 - The results from this assessment can then be mapped to specific goals to help ensure effective deployment of resources based on relevant impact and urgency

 | Component Attributes                                                                                 | YES/NO | Impact | Description                                                           | Urgency | Description                                  |